ACE-AP: Violent & Threatening Behavior

 THREAT ASSESSMENT

-The threat assessment may involve interviews with district staff, students, and parents.
+The threat assessment may involve interviews with district staff, learners, and parents.
 The team may, in accordance with the Family Educational Rights and Privacy Act and other applicable records laws, release threat assessment findings to law enforcement when deemed necessary.

-When law enforcement and/or the team, having considered the totality of the facts obtained through the threat assessment, verifies that a threat is true, the district shall take necessary and timely measures to safeguard students, staff, and district property.
+When law enforcement and/or the team, having considered the totality of the facts obtained through the threat assessment, verifies that a threat is true, the district shall take necessary and timely measures to safeguard learners, staff, and district property.

 DISCIPLINARY CONSEQUENCES FOR THREATENING BEHAVIOR